Frequently asked questions

 Contact your breast center if you need to change or cancel your appointment.

-If you were born in one of the birth cohorts currently being invited in your district, you will receive an invitation.
-Check this table to see the birth cohorts invited in your district.
+If you are born in one of the birth cohorts currently being invited in your town, you will receive an invitation.

 Are mammograms painful?

-Studies show that women in BreastScreen Norway do not find mammograms very painful anymore.
-On a scale from 0 to 10, women give an average score of about 2.5 when rating how painful the examination is.
+Most women participating in BreastScreen Norway do not find mammograms very painful.
+In a study from BreastScreen Norway, the women gave av average score of about 2.5 when they rated how painful the examination was based on a scale from 0 to 10.

-Even if you have had a painful mammogram before, your experience may be different next time.
+- Even if you have had a painful mammogram, your experience may be different next time.
 Talk to the radiographer performing the examination.

-The reason we need to apply pressure to the breasts for a few seconds while taking the mammograms is to ensure good image quality and reduce the radiation dose to the breast.
+We need to apply pressure to the breasts for a few seconds while taking the mammograms.
+This is to ensure good image quality and keeping a low radiation dose to the breast.

 Can I choose where to have my screening mammogram?

-This means you are invited to screening at one of the screening locations connected to your local breast center.
-If this breast center has multiple screening locations, you can contact the staff and most likely reschedule your appointment to the one most convenient for you.
+If you belong to a breast center that has multiple screening locations, you can contact the staff and most likely reschedule your mammogram to the one most convenient for you.
 For example, women in Follo can choose between having their mammogram at the screening location in either Ski or Lillestrøm.
+This is because they are both connected to the breast center at Ahus, as are Follo.

-Why is the mammogram only offered every two years?
+Why is the screening mammogram only offered every two years?

 Why is BreastScreen Norway only for women aged 50-69?

-Studies have shown that regular mammography screening reduces breast cancer mortality, with the most convincing effect observed in the 50-69 age group.
+Studies have shown that mammographic screening reduces breast cancer mortality, with the most convincing effect observed in the 50-69 age group.
 This is why Norwegian health authorities offer screening to this age group.

-There is no organized breast screening for women over 70 in Norway, nor an official recommendation for women without symptoms to continue to be screenend after this age.
-However, you should still be aware of any changes in your breasts and contact your doctor if you notice symptoms.
+However, you should still be aware of any new changes in your breasts and contact your doctor if you notice symptoms.
 You can read about breast cancer symptoms on helsenorge.no.

 Women over 70 are not included in BreastScreen Norway because the effect of mammographic screening has been best documented for women aged 50-69.

-If further examinations confirm the presence of breast cancer or precancerous lesions that require treatment, you will receive follow-up at your local breast center.
-This means consultation with a surgeon and a nurse, as well as planning for further treatment and additional examinations if necessary.
+If further examinations after the mammogram confirm the presence of breast cancer or precancerous lesions that require treatment, you will receive follow-up at your local breast center.
+This means consultation with a surgeon and a nurse, as well as planning for further treatment and follow up.

-I previously had breast cancer surgery – should I participate in the screening program?
+I have had breast cancer surgery – should I participate in BreastScreen Norway?

 Why isn’t ultrasound offered?